Trustworthy site? How to check a website's reputation

 How do I spot a scam?

-Cross-check domain age, public reviews, price coherence and OSINT reports.
+Cross-check domain age, public reviews, price coherence and public reputation reports.
 If three weak signals converge, treat the site as risky.

 What if you got scammed?